anet0001/exploration/README.md

 # exploration

-Semi-random tests and recreations of stuff I see on the web - mostly instagram and savee tbh
+Semi-random tests and recreations of stuff I see on the web - mostly from instagram and savee tbh